 - Attend monthly ambassador meetings.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill or ability required.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform these essential functions.

 - Ability to read and interpret documents such as office manuals, college publications and maps